justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 }
 ```

-> Because there are several steps needed to properly process the shipping options, it is helpful to create helper methods to break the logic into smaller pieces.
-In our example, we start off by creating this helper method to fetch an initial list of shipping options to work with.
->
-> We first use the [CommerceShippingMethodLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/service/impl/CommerceShippingMethodLocalServiceImpl.java) to get the method (representing our shipping engine), and then use the [CommerceShippingFixedOptionLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-shipping-engine-fixed-service/src/main/java/com/liferay/commerce/shipping/engine/fixed/service/impl/CommerceShippingFixedOptionLocalServiceImpl.java) to get all of the options available for it.
+> First, use the [CommerceShippingMethodLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-service/src/main/java/com/liferay/commerce/service/impl/CommerceShippingMethodLocalServiceImpl.java) to get the "shipping method" (representing our shipping engine), and then use the [CommerceShippingFixedOptionLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-shipping-engine-fixed-service/src/main/java/com/liferay/commerce/shipping/engine/fixed/service/impl/CommerceShippingFixedOptionLocalServiceImpl.java) to get all of the options available for it.

+#### Implement Address Restriction Checking

 ```java
 private boolean _shippingOptionIsAddressRestricted(